 Durability, portability, and lose-ability

 The whole point of getting reusable earplugs is that they’re, well, reusable.
 This means looking for durable materials and designs.
-Small travel cases are a useful inclusion too, as it keeps them in one place and prevents them from getting dirty—introducing dirt or moisture into your ears can cause plenty of problems.
+Small travel cases are a useful inclusion, too, as they keep them in one place and prevent them from getting dirty—introducing dirt or moisture into your ears can cause plenty of problems.

 How we test the best earplugs for live music